 Nearme allows you to sell all kinds of items, from cars to clothes and everything in between.

-There’s also an option to rent, so even if you’re not sure whether you want to let you go of something entirely, you can still make some money.
+There’s also an option to rent, so even if you’re not sure whether you want to let go of something entirely, you can still make some money.

 Cashify is a website and app that allows you to buy and sell used phones.
-They also offer smartphone repair, smartphone accessories, and refurbishment, making them an attractive one-stop-shop for buyers.
+They also offer smartphone repair, smartphone accessories, and refurbishment, making them an attractive one-stop shop for buyers.

 Unfortunately, it’s currently only available in major Indian cities.

 Gumtree is another site that was around for a long time online before the app was created.
+Gumtree is most popular in Australia and the UK.

 The process is simple: list an item and wait for nearby sellers to make you an offer.
 It’s completely free to list and sell, but finding a buyer can be a slow process.